cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 ## Current

 The USEEIO team and the CEDA team both bring their own collection of repositories, tools, and data servers to Cornerstone.
-In terms of their function within the EEIO pipeline, they are most easily divided into code for sector attribution (or GHG allocation), IO model building, and downstream consumption.
+In terms of their function within the EEIO pipeline, they are most easily divided into code for sector attribution (or GHG allocation), IO model building, and downstream consumption (Figure 1).

-![A diagram of the current organization of CEDA and USEEIO code.](current_arch.png)
+![A diagram of the current organization of CEDA and USEEIO code.](current_arch.png) Figure 1.
+Current technical architecture of CEDA (top) and USEEIO (bottom).

 * For CEDA, the CEDA USA allocation and IO portions live in the same repository and share the same sets of utilities, development environment management, etc.